CremaschiLab/KDA_RD-pipeline/README.md

 ## Data
-The test data is in Problem Files
+The test data is in Problem Files.

 ## Solver File
-The solver file include both multistage stochastic programming model (MSSP) and knapsack problem-based heuristic approach (KDA) to phamaceutical R&D pipeline.
+The solver file includes both the multistage stochastic programming model and the knapsack problem-based decomposition algorithm  to solve phamaceutical R&D pipeline clinical trial plannning problem.

 ## Contact
 For any questions, feel free to email szc0113@auburn.edu